 Sid Saver, 25, has a long way to go before his golden years.
 With an income of $25,000 in the early stages of his career, Sid's working with an eye to the future.
 If Sid defers just 4.7 percent of his annual income to his 401(k), he could retire with 80 percent of his annual salary*, adjusted for inflation.
 And, Sid's tolerance for risk is high, given his long time horizon.
 He'll allocate his money into an aggressive portfolio made up of equity investments.

 Pete Procrastinator has waited even longer.
 At age 48, he's earning $50,000 per year as an editor for a small publishing company.
 But he has only saved $5,000 in an IRA.
-Pete would have to save more than 30 percent of his before-tax income annually in order to retire with just 80 percent* of his current income.
+Pete would have to save more than 30 percent of his before-tax income into his IRA annually in order to retire with just 80 percent* of his current income.
 That's more than the law allows, so Pete would have to use another savings vehicle, as well.
 Pete's not too worried, though.
 He plans to continue working part time after age 65, and will invest 12 percent into a moderate portfolio, with 40 percent of funds going to a fixed income group and 60 percent going to an equity group.

 Developing a strategy for a financially secure retirement is no simple task.
 That's why an experienced professional's knowledge and objectivity can make this important challenge more manageable.